Providing Excellence in Teen Services through Micro-Learning

-YALSA Academy is YALSA’s online educational video initiative.
-YALSA Academy provides short training videos on a range of teen services topics completely free of charge.
-The videos are created by school and public teen librarians and library staff workers from around the country.
-Videos will be posted to YALSA Academy YouTube channel as well as YALSA’s other social media outlets.
+YALSA Academy is YALSA’s online educational video iproject with short training videos on a range of teen services topics.
+All completely free of charge.
+The videos are created by school and public teen librarians and library staff from around the country.
+Videos are posted to YALSA Academy YouTube channel and on YALSA’s other social media outlets.

 YALSA Academy is on the spot learning.
-Created by and for librarians and library staff workers, the videos focus on practical teen services issues.
-Videos cover a wide variety of topics including social media, technology tools, programming, advocacy, collection development, customer service, professional development and others.
+Created by and for library staff, the videos focus on practical teen services issues.
+Videos cover a wide variety of topics including social media, technology tools, programming, advocacy, collection development, customer service, professional development and more.

 YALSA members and nonmembers are eligible to submit a video.
 The intended audiences of the videos are: young adult librarians, school librarians, library support staff, teachers, administrators, technology staff working with teens and educators, and any literacy-focused professional who works directly with teens and tweens.

 To make sure that there is consistency in the videos and a variety of topics covered, videos will first be submitted to YALSA to be reviewed.
 All videos will be reviewed and the producer will be contacted about what revisions need to be made to the content.

 Video quality should be 360p, but 480p is encouraged, with a minimum framerate of 30.

 What types of programs should I use to create my videos/screencasts?

 There are multiple programs that you can use to create videos for YALSA Academy.
 You can make a video on your smartphone or using a digital camera.
 Or you can use free (or low cost) video creation software such as MovieMaker, iMovie, or Animoto.
 YouTube also recommends these video making programs.